abhishekdipu/notes-redux/notes/2_redux_any_JS_app/4. Async Actions/2. Redux Thunk Middleware/info.md

 - to create async actions (like api calling) in redux, we need 2 middleware

-1. axios

-- Requests to an API end point
+1. axios : Requests to an API end point

-2. redux-thunk

-- Define async action creators
-- acts as a Middleware
+2. redux-thunk : It acts as a Middleware and It's used to define async action creators.

 ## Steps to use